ufukbakan/keyboard-extensions/README.md

 # keyboard-extensions
 This is a [autohotkey](https://www.autohotkey.com/) repository.

+After installing autohotkey, you can put files to the shell:startup directory to start them on each login automatically.

 ## audio.ahk
 - RightCtrl + Up Arrow = Volume Up
 - RightCtrl + Down Arrow = Volume Down